jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 tapered.

 This knot is a replacement for the _icicle hitch_, the difference being that it's better at staying tied.
 I like to tie it with five initial wraps for grip and finish with a riding turn around the part that crosses diagonally over them, as I've found that this makes the knot far more secure.
-I'm thinking of calling this variant the "stalactite hitch".
+I think I'll calling this variant the "stalactite hitch".
+I'll post an illustration soon.
 {:.tangent .indent}

 - **[Schwabisch hitch.][schwabisch-hitch]**